BJ Omanson

 range of blue collar jobs, including assembly-line

-shake mill worker, gardener, farmhand, cabbie & custodian.
+worker in various factories, tree trimmer, gardener, mower, nursery-hand, farmhand, cabbie & custodian.
 He also clerked in

 second-hand bookstores for several years, where he learned the used-book trade.